 Motivational UDEs.
-In the 2026 NAEP Reading Assessment, motivational UDEs are designed to facilitate students' interest in assessment content and persistence with challenging tasks (Dalton & Proctor, 2008; Buehl, 2017; CAST, 2020; Guthrie & Klauda, 2015).
-Motivational UDEs might, for example, provide an engaging prereading preview that helps to generate a minimal amount of interest in an assessment block.
+In the 2026 NAEP Reading Assessment, motivational UDEs are designed to facilitate students' interest in assessment content and persistence with challenging tasks (Alton & Proctor, 2008; Buehl, 2017; CAST, 2020; Guthrie & Klauda, 2015).
+Motivational UDEs might, for example, provide an engaging pre-reading preview that helps to generate a minimal amount of interest in an assessment block.
 As with task-based UDEs, these kinds of motivational UDEs align with UDA principles calling for "accessible, non-biased items" as well as "precisely defined constructs" (Thompson et al., 2002, p.
 10) by stimulating prior interest and motivation and thus removing some construct-irrelevant variance for students who might come to an assessment task with no prior interest in the topic or activity that is the focus of the assessment block.

-Motivational UDEs may also maintain readers' interest by communicating explicit connections between the broader purpose for completing a block and the subtasks that need to be completed along the way.
-UDEs in the form of task characters may provide written and/or oral directions or interact directly with readers as experts, teachers, or peers to provide information (see Exhibit 3.36).
+Motivational UDEs may also maintain readers' interest by communicating explicit connections between the broader purpose for completing a block and the sub-tasks that need to be completed along the way.
+UDEs in the form of task characters may provide written and/or oral directions, or interact directly with readers as experts, teachers, or peers to provide information (see Exhibit 3.36).
 Task characters may also represent members of an authentic target audience to whom readers can represent and communicate new understandings about what they have read and learned.
-To the extent that assigned purposes (and related texts, tasks, and goals) are viewed as meaningful and relevant, readers are more likely to be motivated to engage with or react to the reading activity as a whole (Guthrie & Klauda, 2015; van den Broek et al., 2011).
+To the extent that assigned purposes (and related texts, tasks and goals) are viewed as meaningful and relevant, readers are more likely to be motivated to engage with or react to the reading activity as a whole (Guthrie & Klauda, 2015; van den Broek, Bon-Gettler, Kendeou, Carlson, & White, 2011).

 Exhibit 3.36.
-A Grade 4 Motivational and Task-Based UDE With Teacher and Student Task Characters Reminding the Reader of the Task Goal for the Second Task
+A Grade 4 motivational and task-based UDE with teacher and student task characters reminding the reader of the task goal for the second task.